SamantaMancini/Backlog-Videogames/README.md

 ## 3 - MongoDB:

-- Go to [MongoDB](https://www.mongodb.com/try/download/community) and click "download msi" and install the server community and optional MongoDB compass GUI.
+- Go to [MongoDB](https://www.mongodb.com/try/download/community) and click "download msi" and install the server community and MongoDB compass GUI.
-- Download and install mongosh shell
-- Open mongosh and press "Enter" for open the localhost (localhost:27017/test)
+- Open MongoDB compass GUI and create a database

 ### 4 - Environment variable

-Copy the `.env.example file` in the project's root folder and rename it `config.env`, add your string DATABASE (copy and paste the string from mongosh). <br/> Example: <br/>
+Copy the `.env.example file` in the project's root folder and rename it `config.env`, add your string in DATABASE (copy and paste the localhost). <br/> Example: <br/>
-`PORT=3000`
+`PORT=3000` <br/>
-`DATABASE=mongodb://localhost:27017/?directConnection=true&serverSelectionTimeoutMS=2000&appName=mongosh+2.2.9`
+`DATABASE=mongodb://localhost:27017/test?directConnection=true`

 ### 5 - Start it!